UniekLee/Blog/content/posts/2015-11-02-a-new-chapter-begins.md

 - Life
 ---

 Today marks the start of a brand new and exciting chapter of my life.
-For many years now (approx 10 years) I have been serving God.
-Not long after meeting God for the first time and deciding to serve Him, I dedicated myself to His service wholeheartedly.
+For many years now (approx 10 years) I have been serving God.<!--more--> Not long after meeting God for the first time and deciding to serve Him, I dedicated myself to His service wholeheartedly.
 I determined that everything that I did from that moment on would be in service to Him.

 Not long after that I felt that God was calling me into full time ministry in some shape or form.
 How or what, I wasn't sure, but I felt a definite call to do this.